brianhill/scientific-data-analysis/index.md

 Student: Hexi Jin (DS 23)

-## Independent Study Application and Preliminary Syllabus
+## Independent Study Application and Syllabus

 * PDF of [Independent Study Application](./IndependentStudyApplication.pdf)
 * PDF of [Syllabus](./ScientificDataAnalysisSyllabus.pdf) (a PDF of the same content as is on these web pages)